 A great user experience is key to a successful web channel.
 For manufacturers, real-time SAP integration is the bedrock on which a great user experience is built.
-That’s why the Corevist Platform includes our prebuilt, configurable integration that plugs right into your ERP system.
+That’s why Corevist Commerce Cloud includes our prebuilt, configurable integration that plugs right into your ERP system.

 But how does Corevist actually talk to SAP?
 And what options exist for connecting to your SAP system?

 The short answer is—Corevist communicates with SAP via HTTPS or RFC, whichever you prefer.

 Here are the details (and what they mean for your customers and internal users).

 Context: How Corevist’s SAP integration creates user experiences

 Say a customer logs in to your Corevist web portal and requests a list of sales orders.
 When they click the button to view the list, our web application calls the Corevist ABAP function module installed in your SAP system (one of our APIs) that pulls a list of sales orders.
 Our application passes the user-specified parameters as part of the request—e.g. the date range, sold-to, and so on.

 Our ABAP function module pulls that SAP data and returns the response to the web application, providing the requested list of sales orders in real time.

 This is what we mean when we say “calling SAP” or “talking to SAP.”
 Our web application calls our proprietary APIs which we’ve installed in your SAP system.